 Elder Williams and Sister Ravae Johnson are from Tempe, Arizona.
 They have four married children and 16 grandchildren.
-They have lived in Maryland, Texas, and Arizona.
+They have lived in Indiana, Kansas, and Arizona.
 Ravae was born in Salt Lake City then lived in Indiana and Mississippi.
 They have called Arizona their home for over 50 years.

 Ravae enjoys reading and traveling.
 Bill and Ravae are both retired educators.
 Ravae retired a couple of years ago from her position as the coordinator for the district’s gifted and talented program.